-Fresno Area Express (FAX) provides fixed route service seven (7) days-a-week throughout the Fresno-Clovis Metropolitan Area.
-The City of Clovis and Fresno County financially participate for service to non-Fresno City residents within FAX's service area.
-FAX contracts with National Express Transit (NEXT) for weekday and weekend demand-responsive service on Handy Ride.
-This paratransit service is oriented toward those who are unable to use the fixed-route service.
+Fresno Area Express (FAX) provides a fixed route service seven (7) days-a-week throughout the Fresno-Clovis Metropolitan Area.
+As of this writing, the City of Clovis and Fresno County financially participates in subsidizing service to non-Fresno City residents within FAX's service area.
+FAX contracts with National Express Transit (NEXT) for weekday and weekend demandresponsive service on Handy Ride.
+This paratransit service is oriented towards those who are unable to use the fixed-route service.